-Wisconsin Health Literacy developed a toolkit to inform professionals and caregivers about health literacy principles and techniques they can use to improve communications and enhance care for those with early Alzheimer's disease and other dementias.
+A toolkit is now available to inform professionals and caregivers about health literacy principles and techniques they can use to improve communications and enhance care for those with early Alzheimer's disease and other forms of dementia.

 This project is supported by a grant from Bader Philanthropies.